MAT2400 – Real Analysis

 Schedule, syllabus and examination date

-MAT2400 is a generalization and continuation of the mathematical analysis from MAT1100 and MAT1110 and the linear algebra from MAT1120.
-The theory is generalized from finite dimensional spaces to spaces that may be infinite dimensional, and whose elements typically are functions, rather than numbers or what you are used to think of as vectors.
+This course is a generalization and continuation of the mathematical analysis from MAT1100 – Calculus and MAT1110 – Calculus and Linear Algebra, and the linear algebra from MAT1120 – Linear Algebra.
+The theory is generalized from finite-dimensional spaces to spaces that may be infinite-dimensional, and whose elements typically are functions, rather than numbers or what you are used to thinking of as vectors.
 Key concepts are convergence, continuity, differentiability, completeness, and compactness.
 The theory is applied to problems from differential equations and Fourier analysis.
 MAT2400 gives training in mathematical reasoning and lays the theoretical foundation for further studies in mathematical analysis.

 After completing the course you: